 |Ahnapee State Trail|

-The Ahnapee State Trail is a "rails to trails" conversion with train tracks removed and approximately 50 miles of recreational trail in its place.
-Kewaunee County has approximately 34 miles of trail that connects Kewaunee, Luxemburg, Casco, Algoma and Sturgeon Bay.
+The Ahnapee State Trail is a "rails to trails" conversion.
+Kewaunee County has approximately 34 miles of the trail that connects Kewaunee, Luxemburg, Casco, and Algoma to Sturgeon Bay.

 Rules of the Ahnapee State Trail